Giacinta Toso: Premature end of singing career

 Her career came to a premature end when, after a performance, she had to wait in the pouring rain at the draughty entrance of a London theatre, and caught a severe cold which developed into rheumatic fever: this was not properly diagnosed and took many months to overcome.
 After this the Puzzis became vocal professors and managers, and hosted many celebrity concerts (often accompanied by Michael Costa) in their Piccadilly salon at 38, Jermyn Street, which were attended by press magnates, patrons from the nobility, etc. Italo Gardoni was among those introduced in this way from Paris.
 Antonio Giuglini was a particular protégé of 'Mamma' Puzzi's, who protected him from predatory women and assisted in some of his escapades.

-The Puzzis had daughters, the third of whom, Fanny Puzzi, was herself an accomplished singer.
+The Puzzis had daughters, the third of whom, Fanny Puzzi, was herself an accomplished singer and composer - a song of hers, L' Indovina, was included in the first season of Henry Wood Proms in 1895.
 Giovanni Puzzi in later life spent a good deal of time in Italy for his health, while Mme Puzzi remained in England as singing instructress to the daughters of the nobility.